oceanhackweek/oceanhackweek.github.io/ohw23/index.md

 # OceanHackWeek 2023 (OHW23)

-OceanHackWeek 2023 (OHW23) is a hands-on, interactive workshop focused on data science in oceanography and fisheries.
-It will take place on **August 7-11, 2023** as a hybrid in-person and virtual, online event.
+OceanHackWeek 2023 (OHW23) will be held on **August 7-11, 2023** as a hybrid in-person and virtual, online event.
 The in-person event will take place at the [University of Washington](http://www.washington.edu), in Seattle, Washington (US PDT, UTC-7), as an all-day workshop (approximately 9am - 5pm).
 For the virtual event, formal daily activities will take place over a period of up to 3 hours per day.
-We expect to hold these sessions in at least two time zones, USA EDT (UTC-4) and probably Australian EST (UTC+10).
+We expect to hold these sessions in at least two time zones, likely USA PDT (UTC-7) and Australian EST (UTC+10).

 ```{image} ../assets/images/ohw_hacking/ohw19-hacking.JPG
 :alt: OHW19 in person, hacking